wrvenkat/request_generator/README.md

 ## Getting Started
 To use request_generator, make sure to have [request_parser](https://github.com/wrvenkat/request_parser) installed or present in `PYTHONPATH`.

-Clone the request_generator repository and use it as follows,
+`git clone`the repository and copy the library directory request_generator to a location that is present in `PYTHONPATH` or copy somewhere and add that location to `PYTHONPATH` and use it as follows,
 ```python
 from io import BytesIO